Analytical warm dark matter power spectrum on small scales

-where the prime represent time derivative with respect to the conformal time, $\eta$, and $\mathcal{H}=aH$.
-Bear in mind that, initially, we consider that $\rho_{m}\delta_{m}$ represents dark matter and baryons contributions.
-Of course baryons are initially coupled to photons and can not follow dark matter perturbations, we will make corrections to this effect latter.
+where the prime represent time derivative with respect to the conformal time, $\eta$, $\mathcal{H}=aH$ and $\delta_i=\delta \rho_i / \rho_i$ is the density contrast of matter ($i=m$) and ultra-relativistic components ($i=r$).
+Bear in mind that, initially, we consider that $\rho_{m}\delta_{m}$ represent dark matter and baryons contributions.
+Of course baryons are initially coupled to photons and can not follow dark matter perturbations, so we will make corrections to this effect later on.